 Rich Mobile Access for Enterprise Content Stores like SharePoint

-  Syncplicity is thrilled to be attending the 2014 RSA Conference in San Francisco, Feb 24th through 28th, at the Moscone Center in San Francisco CA.
+Syncplicity by Axway is thrilled to be attending the 2014 RSA Conference in San Francisco, Feb 24th through 28th, at the Moscone Center in San Francisco CA.

 The theme for this year’s conference is “2014: Share.
 Learn.
 Secure”.
 The conference promotes the sharing of ideas and the development of relationships that can lead to great advances and innovations.
 The agenda is packed with presentations on all aspects of security including sessions on mobile security.
 Don’t miss Stephen Colbert one of the many keynote speakers.

 Stop by our booth #2521 to hear how Secure Sync and Share can empower collaboration while ensuring security requirements are met.
 Learn more about: